 - To improve communication with your team, and vice versa.
 If you actually use a “test” for this, it’s vital to share your results with your team.
 If you want to improve communication among an entire team, results should be shared team-wide.
 (If there are concerns about any of this, that’s often a sign using a testing process is likely to hurt more than help.)

 - A tool may help when you typically have many sales conversations with prospects over extended periods of time.
 Do not add a tool unless and until you are skilled with sales fundamentals, and do not use the precepts in place of the fundamentals.

 Almost all of the tools out there use marketing that mentions communication and personality, which may make you wonder: what’s the diff?

 Looking at how someone communicates keeps the focus on what they say, not why they said it.

-Focusing on what prospects say is what we do in mirroring.
 Focusing on why attempts to get into another person’s head–their personality.

 This is the last time I’ll harp on this point: trying to use these tools to assess personality is problematic.
 Fortunately, none of them actually do that.
 They use “personality” in marketing because it grabs more attention.

 If you decide to shop for training in one of these tools, look for a provider who (a) downplays or avoids the whole analyze-personalities-crap and (b) has the expertise to train on the complexities of communication, not an oversimplified version.